gakalmar/Notes/JS_Basics.md

         \t                              //Horizontal TAB/indent character
         \r                              //Carriage return character ("Text 1 \r Text 2") -> Only "Text 2 will display, because \r makes the cursor go back to the biginning of the line, and start the next print from there.
                                         It's used for exapmle when we do a loading animation, where we have to delete the previously printed line and update it with a new line.
-        `string`                        //Template literal - works a bit different than simple '' or "", for example multi line text within will display as multiline, without a \n newline character
+        `string`                        //Template literal - works a bit different than simple '' or "", for example multiline text within will display as multiline, without a \n newline character
         `${CONSTANT}`                   //Works just like a constant, you can use it to include a previously declared constant or variable within a string as text.
                                         With numbers, the value within is evaluated first, then the result is printed (eg. `${a + b}` -> if a=5 and b=10 -> "15 will print", not "5 + 10")
                                         ONLY WORKS WITH BACKTICK! `

-    > Strings are immutable, so applying methods will return new strings instead of modifying the original ones.

 2. **Number** (integer or float/fraction)